Understanding the Art of Portrait: Techniques and Styles Explained

 Brand Consistency

-We standardize framing, background guidelines, and color references, then align every image in post so the full galleryreads like one collection.
-This is the same way we keep on-location portraiture and studio portraiture consistent.
+Framing, background guidelines, and color references are standardized, then every image is aligned in post so the full gallery reads like one collection.
+This is the same way on-location portraiture and studio portraiture are kept consistent.

 Troubleshooting

-We address bandwidth issues, mixed webcam quality, and time zone challenges, with backup plans and minimum camera specs.
-The goal is to keep the session smooth and keep the sitter comfortable, even when the person is far from NYC.
+Bandwidth issues, mixed webcam quality, and time zone challenges are addressed, with backup plans and minimum camera specs.
+The goal is to keep the session smooth and keep the sitter comfortable, even when the person is far from the main office.

 Integration with Other Sessions